astrojolo/astrolink4pi/README.md

 INDI driver AstroLink 4 Pi revision 2 and earlier must be installed from the branch https://github.com/astrojolo/astrolink4pi/tree/3.0

 > [!NOTE]
-> Revision 2 and earlier of AstroLink 4 Pi works only with Raspberry Pi 4
+> Revision 2 and earlier of AstroLink 4 Pi work only with Raspberry Pi 4

 Additional packages required:
 ```